jsacane/ProjectEuler/README.md

 # ProjectEuler
-Solutions to Project Euler problems
+My solutions to Project Euler problems

-Number of problems solved so far: 5
+Number of problems solved so far: 6